WTCF: Sale of WTRM

-On February 6, 2013, Timber Ridge Ministries sold then-sister station WTRM to the American Family Association for $1.1 million.
+On February 6, 2013, Timber Ridge Ministries sold WTRM to the American Family Association for $1.1 million.
 The sale was approved by the Federal Communications Commission (FCC) on March 28, and was closed on April 11.
 At 8:30 pm on April 11, WTRM officially switched to American Family Radio programming with "Southern Light" programming remaining online on a Timber Ridge Ministries owned website.
 WTCF was not part of the sale and programming on WTCF was not affected.

 Sale of WTCF

 Alex Media, Inc. filed an Asset Purchase Agreement with the Federal Communications Commission (FCC) on July 5, beginning the process of selling WTCF to Timber Ridge Ministries for $650,000.
 Alex Media had previously entered into an Option Agreement to sell WTCF to Timber Ridge Ministries for $650,000 back on June 25, 2012.
 An application to assign the WTCF license to Timber Ridge Ministries was filed on August 26, and was consummated on September 1.